dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 - 2016-06-28-building-serverless-apps-with-webtask
 ---

-Back in October of 2016 we [introduced Slash Webtasks](https://auth0.com/blog/slash-webtasks-all-your-chatops-belong-to-you/), our powerful ChatOps app for Slack.
+Today we've shipped Node 8 support for Slash Webtasks!
 Slash Webtasks is an amazingly simple way to author custom Slack commands using Webtasks right from within Slack.
 The app was so popular that over 1300 teams have installed it and authored over 2500 Webtasks that can be called directly using the simiple `/wt task_name` interface.

 All newly created Slash Webtasks will be created in the new Node 8 environment.
-Teams can immediatly start taking advantage of new features and modules that rely on Node 8.
+Teams can immediatly start taking advantage of new features including full ES6 support and async/await.

-But what about existing webtasks?
+But what about existing Slash Webtasks?
 There are some actions that you can take to proactively migrate and test your commands.
 The migration process is simple and this post will walk you through all you need to know.

 ## Detecting Slash Webtasks to Migrate